-Cecilia Antonelli is member of the Association pour l’étude de la littérature apocryphe chrétienne (AELAC), of the Societas Novi Testamenti Studiorum (SNTS) and of the Société pour l’étude de la littérature apocryphe chrétienne (SELAC), as well as of the Groupe suisse d’études patristiques / Schweizerische patristische Arbeitsgemeinschaft (GSEP / SPAG) (Département de Patristique et Histoire de l’Église, Université de Fribourg) and of the Conférence universitaire de Suisse occidentale (CUSO).
+Cecilia Antonelli is a member of the Association pour l’étude de la littérature apocryphe chrétienne (AELAC), of the Societas Novi Testamenti Studiorum (SNTS), and of the Société pour l’étude de la littérature apocryphe chrétienne (SELAC), as well as of the Groupe suisse d’études patristiques / Schweizerische patristische Arbeitsgemeinschaft (GSEP / SPAG) (Département de Patristique et Histoire de l’Église, Université de Fribourg) and of the Conférence universitaire de Suisse occidentale (CUSO).

-While being “Senior SNSF researcher” (Chercheuse FNS Senior) in the Digital Humanities project “Éditer numériquement la littérature apocryphe chrétienne (ENLAC)”, funded by the Swiss National Science Foundation (SNSF), she started preparing the major electronic critical edition of the Lives of the Prophets (BHG 1585-1590) and related texts for the Corpus Christianorum, Series Apocryphorum (CCSA), Brepols.
+While serving as a “Senior SNSF researcher” (“Chercheuse FNS Senior”) in the Digital Humanities project Éditer numériquement la littérature apocryphe chrétienne (ENLAC), funded by the Swiss National Science Foundation (SNSF), she began preparing the major electronic critical edition of the “Lives of the Prophets* (BHG 1585-1590) and related texts for the Corpus Christianorum, Series Apocryphorum (CCSA), published by Brepols.

 PhD in Greek and Roman Civilization and Tradition / PhD in Protestant Theology, 2012